sky-map-team/stardroid/designdocs/ephemeris.md

 to be calculated once per user session (unless time travelling, perhaps).
 Is the extra complication justified on modern phones?
 Some kind of profiling would help here.

+Update: Profiler shows no significant difference in energy usage when the min update time is set to 0.
+Doesn't really change the UX much either as the Moon already updates frequently and the 'jumpiness' in time travel mode is unchanged - perhaps it's the rate of 'ticks' in TT mode that actually needs to be addressed.

 ## Clean up the code
     * Separate general linear algebra classes from astronomy specific ones
     * Data holder classes like RaDec are doing too much.
 It's OK for them to have helper